khaors/geocompr/main.md

 ## Transport zones

-Although transport systems are primarily based on linear features and nodes --- including pathways and stations --- it often makes sense to start with areal data <!-- source and/or example -->.
+Although transport systems are primarily based on linear features and nodes --- including pathways and stations --- it often makes sense to start with areal data, to break continuous space into tangible units [@hollander_transport_2016].
-Three zone types will typically be of particular interest: the study region, origin zones (typically residential areas), and destination zones (which are often the same as the origin zones). <!-- this implies people are going from their origin to the origin possibly via a detour (which might be work/supermarket/etc.-->
+Two zone types will typically be of particular interest: the study region and origin (typically residential areas) and destination (typically containing 'trip attractors' such as schools and shops) zones.
+Often the geographic units of destinations are the geographic units that comprise the origins, but a different zoning system may be appropriate to represent the increased density of jobs in city centres (such as Workplace Zones, areal units introduced by the UK [Office for National Statistics in 2014](https://data.gov.uk/dataset/workplace-zones-a-new-geography-for-workplace-statistics3)).

 The simplest way to define a study area is often the first matching boundary returned by OpenStreetMap, which can be obtained using **osmdata** as follows: